Site Content

 Income tax on employee wages is generally withheld at the graduated rates mandated by law.
 Wages are also subject to 6.2% FICA tax.
 Income tax withholding rates on independent contractors (honoraria), fellowships and scholarships can range from 0% (a tax treaty applies) to 30% (no treaty available).
 Tax treaties exist between the United States and 66 other countries so it is possible that what might be taxable to one visitor may not be taxable to another.
 The Tax Department can assist in determining if a treaty is available and which withholding rate may apply.

 North Carolina state income tax withholding applies to all employee wages unless the wages are exempt by treaty.
-Generally 4% North Carolina income tax is withheld on all independent contractor payments.
+Generally 6% North Carolina income tax is withheld on all independent contractor payments as well.

 Forms